Half a Life (film)

-Half a Life (Mourir à 30 ans) is a 1982 film directed by Romain Goupil, which won the Caméra d'Or and Award of the Youth (French film) at the Cannes Film Festival, and the César Award for Best Debut.
+Half a Life (Mourir à 30 ans) is a 1982 film directed by Romain Goupil.
+The film won the Caméra d'Or and Award of the Youth (French film) at the Cannes Film Festival, along with the César Award for Best Debut.

 Plot

 The film is a biographical black-and-white documentary about Michel Recanati, a militant leader during the May 1968 riots in Paris.